 Some veterinarians are involved in food safety and inspection.
 Veterinarians who are livestock inspectors, for example, check animals for transmissible diseases such as E. coli, advise owners on the treatment of their animals and may quarantine animals.
 Veterinarians who are meat, poultry or egg product inspectors examine slaughtering and processing plants, check live animals and carcasses for disease and enforce government regulations regarding food purity and sanitation.
 More veterinarians are finding opportunities in food security as they ensure that the Nation has abundant and safe food supplies.
 Veterinarians involved in food security often work along the country’s borders as animal and plant health inspectors, where they examine imports and exports of animal products to prevent disease here and in foreign countries.
 Many of these workers are employed by the Department of Agriculture's Animal and Plant Health Inspection Service division or the U.S. Food and Drug Administration’s Center for Veterinary Medicine.

-For more information on the veterinary work environment, training, and employment, please use the following link: Bureau of Labor Statistics-Veterinarian
+For more information on the veterinary work environment, training and employment, please visit Bureau of Labor Statistics-Veterinarian.